opendocsg/slw-judgments-backfill/2017_SGHC_191/report.md

 _Civil Procedure_ – _Damages_ – _Interest_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 106 of 2017 was allowed in part by the Court of Appeal on 6 April 2018.
-See [2018] SGCA 17.]
+See <span class="citation">[2018] SGCA 17</span>.]

 7 August 2017